alberreman/Distributed-Collaborative-Entity/My Beef with Multisigs.md

+An exerpt from a longer draft about DAOs

 **My Beef with Multisigs**

 ![image](https://user-images.githubusercontent.com/41302870/60468574-f0816d80-9c0e-11e9-9559-69c56c674c6f.png)

-My biggest beef with multisigs in general is that individuals cannot remove themselves, unless specifically given token-burning permissions.
+I'll cut straight to the chase.
+My Big Beef with multisigs is that individuals cannot remove themselves, unless specifically given token-burning permissions.
 This violates an individual’s right to freedoms of movement, exit, and autonomy, which I think violates the ethos of the crypto community.
 More than a theoretical objection,